-What Makes Us Different: We are members of KPFA, listeners and staff, who oppose the current station board majority’s effort to break‐up the Pacifica Foundation and operate KPFA as a stand‐alone station
+What Makes Us Different: We are members of KPFA, listeners and staff, who oppose the efforts of some current station board members to break‐up the Pacifica Foundation and operate KPFA as a stand‐alone station.

 As KPFA and Pacifica gravitate farther away from the 1949 original mission of opposing all war, we need your vote to start re-organizing all five Pacifica stations to slow the march toward a state of perpetual war.

 The false economy of eternal war concentrates wealth farther up the scale, leaving a growing disadvantaged population with less economic opportunity.